Prostitution in Turkey: History

 In 1884, prostitution of free women prostitutes was legalized in the Ottoman Empire by the 1884 Ottoman Prostitution Regulation, which legalized brothels on condition that they were registered and that their workers were registered and regularly subjected to controls for sexual disease.

 In the early 1900s, there were about 2000 registered prostitutes in Istanbul.
+In 1946, as tensions with Russia were rising in the Bosporus and Dardanelles, the USS Missouri of the US Navy Sixth Fleet landed in Istanbul, Turkey, and the US sailors were warmly welcomed.
+The city of Istanbul began renovations, especially on the roads leading to Taksim and Beyoğlu from the Dolmabahçe dock, in preparations to host the US sailors.
+The famous brothels on Abanoz Street in Beyoğlu had also been renovated and later became a hotspot for the US sailors.
+In Turkey, the 1946 event with the US Navy was mostly remembered for the prostitution.
+There was no public criticism during the event, although many years later, the city of Istanbul was criticized for the exaggerated preparations and for meeting "all kinds of needs" of the American sailors.
+When the USS Forrestal sailed through Turkey in 1969, there were protestors who held signs saying that "Istanbul is Not a Brothel for the Sixth Fleet", in reference to 1946.

 Under the Islamist Justice and Development Party (AKP), the granting of licenses have slowed and legal brothels demolished or moved from city centers, according to Foreign Policy, this leaves women at greater risk of arrest, violence and harassment.
 Foreign Policy attributed this policy to the AKP's wish to present a pious Islamic image of the country.

 In Muslim Turkey, prostitution is seen as a way for a few women to protect others' from male lust.